 Make no mistake, the courses are challenging and each degree is earned through hard work, scholarship, and achievement—all the hallmarks of a University of Denver (DU) education—but Colorado Women's College is also a learning environment designed around both the practical and intellectual needs of our students.
 We support and encourage each other.
 We offer classes on varied schedules and through various media, so each student can proceed toward her goals while she lives out the other parts of her life—working, raising a family, contributing to her community.
 Each will shape her path here according to her personal goals, enlarging her world, discovering professional passions, and building surprising friendships.

-Let me introduce you to Colorado Women's College community:
+Let me introduce you to the Colorado Women's College community:

 Faculty: Our faculty members bring extensive experience in their respective professions and a dedication to teaching into their work with our students.
 Many are drawn from other parts of DU and many, after first experiencing Colorado Women's College, choose to spend more and more of their teaching attention here.
 Our professors know how to bring the real world and theoretical models together; they know how to connect academic questions to the challenges of working toward a better world.
 And they are committed to helping our students become better leaders.